kreisklasse/Home-Assistant-ConfigFiles/README.md

-# Home Assistant
+# My Home Assistant Howto

-my Home Assistant configuration files.
+My Home Assistant configuration files and links where i have found help.

-I am a newbie with HASS, so be patient with me.
+I am a newbie to HASS, so be patient with me.

 ## Where I started